hehonglu123/Duckiebot_Survey_ROS_RR/DT_ROS_RR_Survey.md

 Inside `~/Duckiebot_Survey_ROS_RR/RobotRaconteur/`, there's a scirpt called `Example_Drive.py`.
 This script can run directly, and makes the motor drive straight for 5 seconds.
 The motor drivers are located in the same directory, and the task is to fill in `#TODO` section to make this an RR motor drive service.
 After that, try create an RR client script on your laptop to drive the duckiebot motor remotely.

 ### Task 3: Joystick Command
-You are provided with a joystick, the goal is to write an RR service that sends the command from joystick to the network.
+You are provided with a joystick and `joystick.py` that reads in joystick command.
+The goal is to write an RR service that sends the command from joystick to the network.
 Try to conduct a simple client to check if you can get the value from the service, and then drive the motor accordingly based on the joystick command.

 ### Task 4: Emergency "Stop"
 Based on the Picam client from Task 1 and joystick motor control client from Task 3, the goal is to integrate them together with a little image processing.
 There will be "Stop" sign on the path, so when you are driving the duckiebot and there's a "Stop" sign too close, the duckiebot shall stop immediately.